 [Intro]

-(Slow Hammond organ, establishing somber tone)
+(Slow Hammond organ, somber)

 [Verse 1]

-Sunday morning, Provo Stake
+Sunday afternoon in Provo

 August, eighteen eighty-one

-To teach what God had done
+What their God had done

-He spoke of spirits before this life
+He spoke of Noah's flood

 [Chorus]